r3c/cottle/docs/page/06-api.rst

         Delimiter for *escape*, see section :ref:`delimiter_customization` for details.
 Default escape character is **\\** when this property is null.

+    .. property:: int?
+NbCycleMax { get; set; }

+        When set to a non-null value, a :type:`NbCycleExceededException` exception is thrown if template rendering requires more cycles than allowed, see :ref:`render_nb_cycle_max` for details.

     .. property:: bool NoOptimize { get; set; }

         Disable code optimizations after compiling a document, see :ref:`optimizer_deactivation` for details.